10up/block-components/components/post-context/readme.md

 # `PostContext`

-The `PostContext` component allows you to customize the post object referenced by and of the components referencing the current post object.
+The `PostContext` component allows you to customize the post object referenced by any of the components referencing the current post object.
 They are all prefixed with `Post`.

 For example this can be used to build a custom block that gets used inside the core query loop and accesses the passed in post id / post type of that to power the functionality of all the `Post` child components.